stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-09-neural-networks.md

 # Add layer to model
 model.add(layer_input)
 ```
 The units are the number of neurons within the layer and choosing the number is outside the scope of this article.
-The activation function deternmines the output from the node
+The activation function determines the output from the node
 based on the input.
 In this case we use the Sigmoid function because it takes in input between 0 and 1.
 The correct activation function depends much on the type of input of output in your data.

 ![activation](/assets/images/blogimages/figs-11-09/activation%20functions.png)